Exhibition Statement 2022:

 October, 2010

 A hangover is an organisms act of rebellion against itself.
-If only we felt the joys of just simply being alive and what a pleasure it is to be, but then we forget and forget this over and over again.
+If only we felt the joys of just simply being alive and what a pleasure it is to be, but we forget and forget this over and over again.

 Mmovinn